 There are two different types of heat – radiant heat and convective heat.
 Radiant heat warms you and the objects in your room directly, while convective heat warms the air around you, creating warm air currents that travel around the room.
 Both electric panel heaters and oil filled radiators give off both types of heat, but panel heaters tend to give off more convective heat, while oil filled radiators give off a little more radiant heat.
 Think about how you’re going to be using your heater before you make a purchase.

 New regulations from the EU state that all wall-mounted electric heaters must meet strict energy-efficiency standards.
 Free-standing panel heaters don’t have to be ERP-compliant, but some of them are anyway, so it’s worth checking before you buy.
 This will help save you money, as you know an ERP-compliant electric heater will have an accurate thermostat and smart energy-saving features like open window detection.
-Check out our blog on Lot 20 for more information.

 Electric Panel Heaters

 Electric panel heaters are sometimes known as convection heaters because of the way they heat up.
 Inside an electric panel heater is a heating element – usually made of ceramic or another heat-conducting material – which heats up to a set temperature.
 The heat from this heating element is then circulated around the room using a small fan, warming the air around your room for a cosy feeling.
 Panel heaters tend to be slimline and some can be wall-mounted or left free-standing.